-The starting base for the cone production is a thin aluminum foil, which is completely oxidized in a proprietary process and converted into alpha-corundum by a special burning process.
+The starting point for the cone production is a thin aluminum foil, which is completely oxidized in a proprietary process and converted into alpha-corundum by a special burning process.

-The thin molded parts are made of Al²O³ hard ceramics (in the Anglo-Saxon language area called "Alumina") for the use as a sound-producing loudspeaker cone which we produce as described below:
+The production of thin molded parts of Al²O³ hard ceramics (Alumina) for use as a sound-producing loudspeaker cone.

-In order to understand the advantage of this complicated production, the general requirements for a loudspeaker cone can be briefly summarized as follows.
+In order to understand the advantage of this complex production, the general requirements for a loudspeaker cone can be briefly summarized as follows.
 It should be 1. light, 2. stiff and 3. with high internal damping.
-Since these requirements are contradicting each other, all conventional cone materials are strongly compromised and can be regarded as unsatisfactory concerning one or even two of the above-mentioned requirements.
+Since these requirements are mutually contradictory, conventional cone materials are strongly compromised and can be regarded as unsatisfactory in one or even two of the above-mentioned requirements.

-Our special material now makes it possible to realize all requirements without any compromise.
+Our special material makes it possible to realize all requirements without compromise.
 The suitable selection and processing of the aluminum foil allows very thin (< 50µ) and thus the production of very light molding parts.
-Due to the extreme hardness of the material (Mohs' hardness 9), we get inherently very stable cones which are in their mass/stiffness ratio only surpassed by cones made of beryllium (highly toxic - is NOT used by us) and CVD diamond (tweeters and mid-range drivers are available in high accuton® quality).
+Due to the extreme hardness of the material (Mohs' hardness 9), we get inherently very stable cones which in their mass/stiffness ratio are only surpassed by cones made of beryllium (highly toxic - and not used by Accuton) and CVD diamond (tweeters and mid-range drivers are available in high accuton® quality).

 The comparatively high internal damping of our ceramic cone is guaranteed by the special production process.
 As the oxidation progresses towards the center of the material from both sides, an interface is formed in the middle of the membrane.
 This ultimately consists of two mutually interlinked partial membranes, which damp each other.
 The pore formation mentioned above also leads to the development of further interfaces transversely in relation.